ENOFLAG/writeups/0ctf2019/sanitize.md

 ## From Counter-Dump to Hash Function to Flag

-Firstly YES, these counters aren't a good hash function in itself, since they weren't particularly collision resistant: the binary only ever compares two values to decide its path on where to go next.
+Firstly YES, these counters aren't a good hash function in itself, since they weren't particularly collision resistant: The binary only ever compares two values to decide its path on where to go next.
 That meant using the same "base tree" (the first 32 input characters inputted) the character Sequence "aaab" and "aaac" are probably indistinguishable in most of the cases.

 The important part of the tree: